 Notifications for individual courses can be changed within each course and override user account notifications.
 The Course Notifications page also includes a banner notifying users about these overrides.

 Click here for instructions on how to manage your Canvas notification preferences.
-Information about setting single course notifications can be found here.
+See information about setting single course notifications.
 For full details about the notification preference interface updates, please see the Canvas Update: Notification Preferences Interface Updates.

 MathJax Equation Improvements